nhh979/personal_website/_posts/Classnotes/2024-10-06-ConfidenceInterval2.md

 $$\sigma_{\hat{\theta}} = \frac{s}{\sqrt{n}}$$
 and $$d.f. = n-1$$ degrees of freedom for t-statistic

-Calculating the standard error for $$\mu_1-\mu_2$$ is a bit more challenging, depending on the whether that the two population variances are assumed to be equal or not.
+Calculating the standard error for $$\mu_1-\mu_2$$ is a bit more challenging, depending on whether the two population variances are assumed to be equal or not.
 - If the two population variances are equal:

     $$\sigma_{\hat{\theta}} = s_p\sqrt{\frac{1}{n_1} + \frac{1}{n_2}}$$